mercy089/pokemon/README.md

    npm run dev
    ```

-   Your application should now be running at [http://localhost:3000](http://localhost:3000).
+   Your application will be running at [http://localhost:3000](http://localhost:3000).

 ## Project Structure